angular/angular/aio/content/guide/component/component-interaction.md

 <div class="alert is-helpful">

-The switch from the *local variable* to the *ViewChild* technique is solely for the purpose of demonstration.
+The switch from the *local variable* to the *ViewChild* technique is only useful as a demonstration.

 </div>